heykirito/HelloWorld/README.md

-## This is a simple web app to demonstrate Github Actions for CI/CD
+## This is a simple web app to demonstrate Github Actions with CI/CD pipeline

 ## STEPS